 - 6. Dig, or auger, several holes within the irrigated area - 7.
 Determine the soil texture and depth of rooting - 8.
-Estimate or otherwise determine soil infiltration rate and soil water holding capacity - 9.
-Assess the level of water penetration at each site and record.
-Note any soil features that indicate wetness, poor drainage or related properties and identify causes - 10.
+Estimate or otherwise determine soil infiltration rate and soil water holding capacity - Assess the level of water penetration at each site and record, taking into account recent irrigation cycles or rain fall that may have affected soils moisture levels.
+Note any soil features that indicate wetness, poor drainage or related properties and identify causes.
+[Soil moisture monitoring data may be available as a comparison too in-situ observations] - 10.
 Assess the spread and depth of wetness under a number of drippers across the station and record

-The behaviour of water in the drip wetted zone is influenced by conditions existing in the soil at the time, and by previous irrigation practices.
+The behaviour of water in the dripper wetted zone is influenced by conditions existing in the soil at the time, and by previous irrigation practices.
 Examine the wetted zone under a number of representative emitters before the system is started, and record dimensions and approximate moisture content (see Figure 3.1).